ToolGrid — Product & Engineering

 Learn what this tool does, when to use it, and how it fits into your workflow.

-This tool helps you test OAuth 2.0 authentication flows.
-OAuth 2.0 is a standard way for apps to get permission to access user data.
-It lets users grant access without sharing passwords.
+This OAuth playground is an online OAuth 2.0 playground that helps you test OAuth 2.0 authentication flows in your browser without writing a full client application.
+OAuth 2.0 is a standard way for apps to get permission to access user data, and this tool works like an OAuth2 playground to generate access tokens and refresh tokens so users can grant access without sharing passwords.

 OAuth 2.0 is an authorization framework.
 It lets applications access user resources safely.
 Users grant permission without sharing passwords.
 Apps get tokens to make API calls.